Cavity wall insulation

 The type of wall insulation you’ll need depends on whether your home has cavity or solid walls.
 If your home was built from 1920 onwards, it’s likely to have cavity walls.

-If you have solid wall insulation, see our separate guide for information on solid wall insulation.
+Scroll down for more on cavity wall insulation costs.
+If you have solid walls, head to our separate guide to solid wall insulation.

 Cavity-wall insulation is injected through the outer wall of your home into the space between the inner and outer leaves of brickwork that make up cavity walls.

-It’s cost effective – it costs between £330 and £720 depending on the size of your home.
-Cavity-wall insulation should pay for itself in four years or less through the savings you’ll make on your heating bills.
+According to the Energy Saving Trust (EST), it should cost between £330 and £725, depending on the size of your home.
+That makes it fairly cost-efficient – cavity-wall insulation should pay for itself within five years through the savings you’ll make on your heating bills.

 When Which? investigated cavity-wall insulation sales practices in 2011, we uncovered some concerns about assessments, price differences and poor advice.
-You can watch our undercover video by clicking cavity-wall insulation damp problems.
+Watch our undercover video about cavity-wall insulation damp problems for more details.

 To make sure you’re paying the right price for insulation and getting the right advice, see cavity-wall insulation installation.

-People with cavity wall insulation that is defined as ‘hard to treat’ can benefit from subsidy under the Energy Company Obligation.
+If your cavity-wall insulation is deemed ‘hard to treat’, you may be able to benefit from a subsidy under the Energy Company Obligation.

-‘Hard to treat’ means walls that are not straightforward to fill because, for example, they need remedial work or have been already partially filled.
+‘Hard to treat’ walls are those that are not straightforward to fill.
+That could be because they need remedial work or have already been partially filled, for example.

-For more information on which grants are available and how to apply, see our guide on insulation grants.
+For more information on the grants that are available and how to apply, see our guide to insulation grants.

 Insulation and home energy-efficiency ratings

-An Energy Performance Certificate (EPC) is needed when you want to sell your house.
-A home’s EPC shows an overall energy-efficiency rating for your home from A-G. ‘A’ represents the most energy efficient properties and ‘G’ the worst.
+When you sell a home, you need to provide an Energy Performance Certificate (EPC).
+A home’s EPC shows an overall energy-efficiency rating, ranked from A-G. ‘A’ represents the most energy efficient properties and ‘G’ the worst.
 The EPC also contains advice on how to cut carbon emissions and fuel bills by making home improvements.

 Loft, roof and floor insulation

-If you already have wall insulation, or want to make additional energy-saving improvements to help make your home nice and cosy and boost its EPC rating, there are a number of things you can do.
+If you already have wall insulation, or want to make additional energy-saving improvements to make your home warmer and boost its EPC rating, there are a number of things you can do.

-These range from quick, easy fixes to stop draughts – such as using a draught excluder on your front door.
-For more on advice, see our expert guide to draught proofing.
-You could also consider installing loft, roof or floor insulation.
+Quick fixes to stop draughts are often easy to make – such as using a draught excluder on your front door.
+For more advice, see our expert guide to draught proofing.